RobRendell/gTove/README.md

 * Make the tabletop save if it's been changed but no changes have been made for the previous 5 seconds, rather than the previous mechanism (save at most once every 5 seconds).
 This prevents a lot of updates arriving continuously causing the tabletop to save multiple times.
+* Massively simplify the tracking of actions that change the scenario.

 ## Plans/TODO